 Marty Cordes is Co-Founder of the Cordes Foundation, which she created with her husband, Ron, in 2006.
 She directs the Foundation’s philanthropic and gender-lens investing work advancing economic opportunities for women.
 In addition, Marty serves on the board of Nest, an organization building a new handworker economy that connects global craftspeople, brands, and consumers in a circular value chain.
 Previously, Marty enjoyed a career in the banking industry and served in several volunteer leadership capacities with social service organizations in the San Francisco Bay Area.
 Her former board roles include Freedom from Hunger, Grameen PrimaCare and Ripple Effect Images.

-Eric Stephenson is the Portfolio Director at the Cordes Foundation, working to advance the Foundation’s impact investing and philanthropic initiatives.
-He was previously part of the fund investments team at Hamilton Lane and global leasing group at Xerox.
-Eric serves on the investment committee for Align Impact, the advisory board for Duke University’s CASE i3 Initiative on Impact Investing, and is a due diligence mentor at Harvard University’s Initiative for Responsible Investment.
+Eric Stephenson is Director of Client Services at Align Impact and member of its investment committee, advancing the firm’s work helping investors and their advisors form and execute effective impact investing and philanthropic strategies.
+For five years prior to joining Align Impact, Eric was the Portfolio Director at the Cordes Foundation, tasked with assessing, proposing and implementing a strategic plan towards 100% mission alignment across asset classes, and overseeing the Foundation’s philanthropic initiatives.
+He was previously part of the fund investments team at Hamilton Lane and started his finance career with the global leasing group at Xerox.
+Eric serves as co-chair of the Cordes Foundation, member of the advisory board for Duke University’s CASE i3 Initiative on Impact Investing, is a due diligence mentor at Harvard University’s Initiative for Responsible Investment, and is a frequent speaker at universities and industry conferences on the topics of impact investing and social enterprise.
 Eric earned his BBA from Temple University, MA from University of the Pacific and is an active CAIA charterholder and alumnus of the SEO Career Program.

 Tim is an innovator of financial instruments for impact investing.
 He spent 12 years at the Calvert Foundation where he helped build the $250 million Calvert Community Investment Note and launched the prototype of the Giving Fund, a $300+ million donor advised fund that was spun out as ImpactAssets in 2011, which he co-founded and where he currently serves as President.
 Tim also co-founded Social Capital Markets (SOCAP), the Impact HUB in San Francisco, Berkeley, New York and Washington DC, and Good Capital, the General Partner for the Social Enterprise Expansion Fund LP.
 Tim earned a B.A. in Film from Wesleyan University and an Executive M.B.A. from the University of San Francisco.
 He lives in San Francisco with his wife, Julie, and sons, Milo and Gus.